 Your Geo's odometer is tamper-resistant.
 If you can see silver lines between the numbers, probably someone has tried to turn it back.
 The numbers may not be true.

-You may wonder what happens if a vehicle has to have a new odometer installed.
+You may wonder what happens if your vehicle needs a new odometer installed.
 If possible, the new one has to be set to the same reading the old one had.
 If it can't be, then it's set at zero, but a label on the driver's door must show the old reading and when the new one was installed.